Open point cloud(s)

 • If your data has large coordinates, offset to the Origin to avoid display artifacts.

 • To apply the offset vector of another point cloud, choose Reference and select the relevant point cloud.
-The default of this parameter is the Last point cloud you opened, but from the dropdown, you can choose any other octree already open in the scene.
+The default of this parameter is the Last point cloud you opened, but from the drop-down, you can choose any other octree already open in the scene.
+See this article to learn how to open multiple point clouds of the same site and use the Reference option.

 Advanced